marsbroshok/tensorflow-rnn-events-prediction/README.md

 # Tensorflow RNN to Events Prediction
+**[NOTE]**: *This notebook was made with [Tensorflow v.0.8.0](https://github.com/tensorflow/tensorflow/releases/tag/v0.8.0) and code is not compatible with the newest release of Tensorflow.
+For the moment I don't have time to upgrade the code so you can use notebook more as an illustration of GDELT dataset and time series analysis.*

 Tensorflow Recurrent Neural Network (RNN) model to analyse Time Series in GDELT News dataset to predict future events.

 This Google Datalab notebook shows how to create a simple RNN model to perform analysis of GDELT news events dataset.